1BE6-ankit/Science-Fest/README.md

 sent.

 ## Setting up the software environment and running the app
 The server should have PHP installed before getting the app up and running.
-If not already installed, follow these steps to installed PHP in your system:
+If not already installed, follow these steps to install PHP in your system:
 - Linux:
   1. Download [XAMPP for Linux](https://www.apachefriends.org/index.html)
   1. Locate the download directory and in the terminal type: **./xampp-linux---.run** .
 A Graphical interface pops up, which will guide you.